-Mortgage loan quality measured by Non-performing loan ratio of the stock of mortgage loans in the country continues to deteriorate further in 2021 reaching 6.8 percent, a rate above crisis rate of 6 percent.
-Despite that this ratio is rising at a gradual pace, it should be treated with caution as the metric is compounded by payment holidays which would in any case underestimate the prevailing credit risk of quality of loans.
+Mortgage loan quality measured by Non-performing loan ratio of the stock of mortgage loans in the country continued to deteriorate further in 2021 reaching 6.8 percent, a rate above crisis rate of 6 percent.
+Despite that this ratio seem to have stabilised at this rate, it should be treated with caution as the metric is compounded by payment holidays which would in any case underestimate the prevailing credit risk of quality of loans.
 As banks phases out payment holiday offers with time, NPLs will continue to edge up reflecting the prevailing environment.